Tips for optimising your video campaign

 - Sites (Display Network – includes YouTube.com as a publisher site)

-- Topics: Target your video ads to specific topics on YouTube and the Display Network.
+- Topics: Target your video ads to specific topics on YouTube and the Google Display Network.
 Topic targeting lets you reach a broad range of videos, channels and websites related to the topics that you select.
-For example, when you target the "Automotive" topic, then your ad will show on YouTube to people watching videos about cars.
+For example, you target to the "Automotive" topic, then your ad will show on YouTube to people watching videos about cars.

 - Keywords: Depending on your video ad format, you can show your video ads based on words or phrases – keywords – related to a YouTube video, YouTube channel or type of website that your audience is interested in.